fabiofalopes/nvim/README.md

 ---

-Read [vim-to-lua.md](vim-to-lua.md) for more information on the transition to Lua.
+[vim-to-lua.md](vim-to-lua.md) for more information on the transition from /nvim_backup/ to lua config.